patternfly/patternfly-react/packages/patternfly-4/README.md

 ### react-integration

-[Cypress](https://www.cypress.io/) suite with a Create React App demo project to test TypeScript types.
+[Cypress](https://www.cypress.io/) suite with a Create React App demo project to test components like consumers would.